goncaloe/nnfx-news/README.md

 # nnfx-news
-Generator of mq4 indicator with historical news from forexfactory.con
+Generator of mq4 indicator with historical news from forexfactory.com

 ## Requirements: